Do you remember how I made those spiderweb blocks for Monikas month in the "Bee Germany"?

 And the other one looks like this (with a lot of pins in it):

-e stitching which is fast and looks nice.
+I am very uncertain how to quilt it.
+Most of the time I am just doing some straight line stitching which is fast and looks nice.
 But this quilt is a bit more special to me, so I want it to be something else.

 Now, I already quilted together the star side and the batting thinking that I could just bind the sunny side and the rest together.
 But that would mean that the threads would show on either side.